SaarthShah/PowerOutagePredection/README.md

 <iframe src='Plots/tuned_model_test.html' width=800 height=320 frameBorder=0></iframe>

 Looking at the f-1 scores we can see that our model perfoms equally well on both training and test data.
 We have been able to make a significant improvement from our baseline model.
 As the model performs only slightly better on training than the test data, we can see that it is not significantly overfitting.

+Analyzing the performance of the model from the perspective of the Data Generating Process, we believe that the likelihood of certain outage causes are dependent on certain days of the week or at certain times of the day.
+Additionally, the state's geographic conditions, such as inland water area or level of urbanization, would likely influence the likelihood of certain outage causes.
+Furthermore, higher prices or greater numbers of customers in a state could lead to specific outage causes, such as intentional attacks or system operability disruptions.

+However, this is just our intuitive guess and we have to actually test each feature more thoroughly to make any conclusions.

 ### **F-1 Score Visualization**